Plant density: Plant density and self-thinning

 Experiments with herbaceous plants have been carried out with extremely high densities (up to 80,000 plants per square meter).
 At such high densities, these plants will start to compete soon after germination, and eventually a large number of those individuals (up to 95%) will die.
 In agriculture, farmers avoid these very high densities as they do not contribute to seed yield.
-Normal densities in modern agriculture depend on final plant size and vary between 5-10 plants per square meter for Maize till 200-300 plants per square meter for Rice or Barley.
+The optimal densities vary based on desired plant size, location and a variety of environmental factors and range from 30,000 to 90,000 plants per Hectare for Maize to 40 to 872 plants per square meter (400,000 - 8,720,000 per Hectare) for Winter Wheat.
 In forestry, normal densities are less than 0.1 plants per square meter.

 Not only the biomass per square meter increases with density, but also the Leaf Area Index (LAI, leaf area per ground area).
 The higher the Leaf Area Index, the higher the fraction of intercepted sunlight will be, but the gain in light interception and photosynthesis will not match the increase in LAI, and this is the reason that total biomass per ground area saturates at high plant densities.